-So what to do?
+So what can you do?
 Use what you have in mind.
 Skip what you don’t.
 Learn from the failures and missing parts.
 Iterate.
 Nobel price, here I come.

 Let me tell you an unusual case study.
 I’ve reimagined the biblical story of creation as a design process focusing on one single stage at a time.
-Sunday left for resting makes it 6 days of hard work for our legendary designer.
+Sunday left for rest makes it 6 days of hard work for our legendary designer.
+Here we go.

 On the 1st Day,

 The designer awakens to see quiet emptiness around him.
-A wonderful idea just pops into his mind.
-Opens his favourite tool right away and creates a new file, world_draft_01.boom.
+A wonderful idea pops into his mind.
+He opens up his favourite tool right away and creates a new file, world_draft_01.boom.

 After spending countless hours on his design, he realises he has to take a huge step back.
 Before going any further, he needs a deliberate strategy and objectives that can be achieved.
 A suitable process, stage by stage.
 So, he has to conduct a proper user research.

 But wait, who will he do the interview with?
 Neither has he valuable data, nor users to talk to.
 He doesn’t even have light.
 Nothing exists.
 The designer is on his own in the dark.
-There’s no choice, he skips research and starts to design the world from scratch.
+There’s no other choice, he skips research and starts to design the world from scratch.

 The whole world?
 Yes.
-He wants to create something really good, something remarkable and lively.
-He doesn’t want to meet any external expectations.
-This is a weird case.
+He wants to create something really cool, something remarkable and lively.
+He doesn’t want to deal with any external expectations.
+This is a unique, weird case.
 Our designer will create both the product and the users for his product.
 Weird cases call for unorthodox strategies.

 First things first, he defines the canvas he can work on.
 That’s fine, he’s good with canvas.
 The strategic pieces are space, time and light.
 Also, wisely creates a huge set of materials, dividing them into separate kinds.
 A toolkit.
 From these, he creates heavens and earth.
 To separate darkness from light, he creates day and night.
 After all his hard work on product strategy, he calls it a day.